Pawn structure: d5-chain

 Openings: Primary: King's Indian, Ruy Lopez (Spanish), Pirc.
 Other: Benoni, Philidor, Trompowsky, English, Italian Game, Four Knights Game (Scotch variation).

 Character: Closed game with opposite side activity.

 Themes for White: Massive queenside space advantage, c2–c4–c5 break (optionally prepared with b2–b4), prophylaxis with g2–g4 (after f2–f3), f2–f4 break.

-Themes for Black: kingside attack, f7–f5 break, g7–g5–g4 break (after f2–f3), c7–c6 break, prophylaxis with c6–c5 or c7–c5 transposing to a full Benoni formation.
+Themes for Black: Kingside attack, f7–f5 break, g7–g5–g4 break (after f2–f3), c7–c6 break, prophylaxis with c6–c5 or c7–c5 transposing to a full Benoni formation.

 The chain arises from a variety of openings but most commonly in the heavily analyzed King's Indian Classical variation.
 The theme is a race for a breakthrough on opposite flanks – Black must try to whip up a kingside attack before White's penetrate with devastating effect on the c-file.
 The position was thought to strongly favor White until a seminal game (Taimanov–Najdorf 1953) where Black introduced the maneuver Rf8–f7, Bg7–f8, Rf7–g7.
 When the chain arises in the Ruy Lopez, play is much slower with tempo being of little value and featuring piece maneuvering by both sides, Black focusing on the c7–c6 break and White often trying to play on the kingside with the f2–f4 break.
 This may transpose into the Boleslavsky hole formation or the Maróczy Bind after Black plays the c7–c6 break and exchanges the c-pawn for White's d-pawn.

 e5-chain

 Openings: Primary: French.
 Other: Nimzowitsch, Trompowsky, Caro–Kann (Advance Variation), Bogo-Indian, London System, Colle System, Sicilian (Rossolimo, Alapin, Closed, O'Kelly), Nimzo–Larsen Attack (colors reversed), King's English (colors reversed).

 Character: Closed/semi-open but sharp game.

-Themes for White: kingside mating attack, f2–f4–f5 break.
+Themes for White: Kingside mating attack, f2–f4–f5 break.

 Themes for Black: Exchanging the hemmed-in queen's bishop, c7–c5 and f7–f6 breaks.

 Due to White's kingside space advantage and development advantage, Black must generate counterplay or be mated.
 Novices often lose to the sparkling Greek gift sacrifice.
 Attacking the head of the pawn chain with f7–f6 is seen as frequently as attacking its base, because it is harder for White to defend the head of the chain than in the d5-chain.
 In response to exf6, Black accepts a backward e6-pawn in exchange for freeing their position (the b8–h2 diagonal and the semi-open f-file) and the possibility of a further e6–e5 break.
 If White exchanges with d4xc5 it is called the Wedge formation.
 White gets an outpost on d4 and the possibility of exploiting the dark squares while Black gets an overextended e5-pawn to work on.

 Modern Benoni formation

 Openings: Primary: Modern Benoni, King's Indian Defence, Ruy Lopez.
-Other: Italian Game, Modern Defence, Queen's Indian Defence, Trompowsky, Ruy Lopez (colors reversed), Italian Game (colors reversed), Réti Opening (colors reversed), King's Indian Attack (colors reversed), Sicilian Defence (Moscow, Rossolimo).
+Other: Italian Game, Modern Defense, Queen's Indian Defense, Trompowsky, Ruy Lopez (colors reversed), Italian Game (colors reversed), Réti Opening (colors reversed), King's Indian Attack (colors reversed), Sicilian Defense (Moscow, Rossolimo).